etalab/etalab-support/README.rst

 This repository is the official repository for etalab's infrastructure documentation.

-Please submit your issues [here](https://github.com/etalab/etalab-support/issues) and provides as much details as possible.
+`Please submit your issues <https://github.com/etalab/etalab-support/issues>`_ and provide as much details as possible.

 You can submit feature requests and enhancement proposals too.